 Conventional incineration of sludge (with or without leather waste), although technically feasible, has limited application due to associated environmental problems (air pollution and possibility of chromium oxidation).
-Incineration at elevated pH (9-10), in the presence of an excess of oxygen, can lead to conversion of Cr(III) to Cr(VI).
-However, newer methods allow thermal treatment of materials containing Cr(III), including sludge, without forming Cr(VI).
+Incineration at elevated pH (9-10), in the presence of an excess of oxygen, can lead to conversion of Cr (III) to Cr (VI).
+However, newer methods allow thermal treatment of materials containing Cr (III), including sludge, without forming Cr (VI).

 In 1994, the US EPA case in the United States Court of Appeal for the District of Columbia failed, because they could not prove that trivalent chrome in sludge is damaging to the environment.
-It is believed by the IUE Commission that for an integrated tannery, operating from raw hide to wet blue, the lowest practical chromium level is 5000 mg Cr(III) per kg dry solids in the mixed tannery sludge, which is achievable using the best available practices and cleanest technologies.
+It is believed by the IUE Commission that for an integrated tannery, operating from raw hide to wet blue, the lowest practical chromium level is 5000 mg Cr (III) per kg dry solids in the mixed tannery sludge, which is achievable using the best available practices and cleanest technologies.
 In 2003, the Indian government decided to follow the IUE guideline on certain aspects.
 It is suggested that particular attention should be given to the application loading of chromium on the land and not the concentration of chromium in the sludge.
 In 2000, the European Commission decided not to add chromium-containing waste to the hazardous waste list (Decision 2000/573, July 23rd).

-In some countries the concentration of Cr (III) per kg dry solids in sludge is limited for application to edible crops (ranging from 5000 to 100 mg Cr(III) per kg dry solids).
+Sludge containing more than 2500 mg/kg dry matter should be managed in a way not to release any chromium into the environment (see IUE 12).
+In some countries the concentration of Cr (III) per kg dry solids in sludge is limited for application to edible crops (ranging from 5000 to 100 mg Cr (III) per kg dry solids).